awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 ```

 **Important**
-If you specify Amazon S3, then the AWS Identity and Access Management \(IAM\) instance profile on your managed nodes must be configured with the `AmazonS3ReadOnlyAccess` policy\.
+ You can set up the AWS Identity and Access Management \(IAM\) instance profile with a policy specifically created for Amazon S3 to download playbooks from Amazon S3\.
+You can use the `AmazonS3ReadOnlyAccess` policy as a quick start, but we recommend that you create a new policy for this task\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 **Support for compressed playbook structure**